Twometer/ArduLeucht/README.md

 ## Installation
 **Important**: Before you can use this software, you have to download the Digispark drivers.
 Download them here: https://github.com/digistump/DigistumpArduino/releases. **You only need the drivers, located in Digistump.Drivers.zip!**

-After installing the drivers, download the latest ArduLeucht from here https://github.com/Twometer/ArduLeucht/releases
+After installing the drivers, download the latest ArduLeucht from here https://github.com/Twometer/ArduLeucht/releases.

+For windows, download the .exe file.
+All other OS download and execute the jar file.

 ## Screenshots
 ...